Six Key Cybersecurity Engineering Activities for Building a Cybersecurity Strategy

 Today's missions rely on highly integrated and complex technology that must operate in a dynamic and contested environment.
 Reliance on operational security controls alone for mission protection has proved insufficient.
 With today's adversaries, cybersecurity must be built into the technology to continue operating successfully, which requires the integration of cybersecurity engineering.
 Cybersecurity engineering applies the rigor of engineering with the knowledge of operational security into all aspects of the lifecycle to build, configure, operate, and maintain systems for secure and resilient operation.
 An acquisition program's cybersecurity strategy describes how this integration will be done.

 The importance of cybersecurity engineering is growing as the capabilities demonstrated by our adversaries increase and systems shift from integrating "built for purpose" components to an increased reliance on multi-use components, including legacy, third-party software, open-source software, and external services (e.g., Azure Cloud and Platform One).
-This post, which augments a recent webcast and paper, highlights the importance of the cybersecurity strategy in defining how the technology from an acquisition will be designed, built, integrated, and fielded to effectively perform a mission even when the technology is under attack.
+This post, which augments a recent webcast and a forthcoming white paper, highlights the importance of the cybersecurity strategy in defining how the technology from an acquisition will be designed, built, integrated, and fielded to effectively perform a mission even when the technology is under attack.